drbean/curriculum/pages/homepage/markdown/FightWith.md

 	'America fought with England and with Germany during WWII.'

-autoantonym — Noun: 1. (rare) A word that has two opposing meanings. https://en.wiktionary.org/wiki/autoantonymActually,
+autoantonym — Noun: 1. (rare) A word that has two opposing meanings. https://en.wiktionary.org/wiki/autoantonym

-Orwell didn't join the International Column and his problem with communism dates from that time, according to Wikipedia.
+Actually, Orwell didn't join the International Column and his problem with communism dates from that time, according to Wikipedia.

 Back to [WobblyEnglish](WobblyEnglish.html)